ro-varga/cpuInfo/README.md

 # cpuInfo
 Read the Linux CPU information from /proc/cpuinfo and display it using QML.
-(First hands-on experience with QT)
+(My first hands-on experience with QT)

+Requirements:
+1. The data visualization, including UI layout and design is up to me.
-- must run on a standard Linux system (preferably Ubuntu)
+2. The solution must run on a standard Linux system, preferably Ubuntu, and should be written using Qt C++ to read the system information and Qt Quick (not QWidget) to display the data
-- QT version at least 5.4 (used 5.4, QT Creator 4.2.1)
+3. Qt version should be at least Qt 5.4.

-- QT C++ (reading the system information)
-- QT Quick (display of the data)
+Used: QT Creator 4.2.1